 Store card minimum payments

-All store cards have a minimum amount you must pay back each month.
+All store cards have a minimum you need to pay back each month.

-The minimum payment is usually just a bit more than the monthly interest charged.
+- Often just a bit more than the monthly interest

 Store cards and persistent debt

 Persistent debt means you have only made minimum payments over the last 18 months.

 The Financial Conduct Authority (FCA) requires store cards to contact you about this.